-Rick Blechta, John Corrigan, Barbara Fradkin, Hannah Dennison, Frankie Bailey, Aline Templeton, Charlotte Hinger, Thomas Rendell Curran, Mario Acevedo and Donis Casey — always ready to Type M for MURDER.
+Rick Blechta, Vicki Delany, John Corrigan, Barbara Fradkin, Hannah Dennison, Frankie Bailey, Aline Templeton, Charlotte Hinger, Mario Acevedo, and Donis Casey — always ready to Type M for MURDER.

 “One of 100 Best Creative Writing Blogs.” — Colleges Online

 Type M is delighted to welcome award-winning mystery writer, Donna Andrews, as our weekend guest.
 Donna lives and works in Reston, Virginia.
 Duck the Halls (Minotaur, 2013) is her twentieth published mystery novel.

 I had two books out this year—The Hen of the Baskervilles in July, and Duck the Halls at the end of October.
 I’m scheduled to have two out next year—The Good, the Bad, and the Emus in July, and The Nightingale Before Christmas in October.

 That’s the good news for readers, at least the ones who like my books.
 The bad news is that by this time next year, I’ll be even farther behind on reading all those wonderful books my fellow mystery writers are writing so diligently.
 Because I have a hard time reading when I’m writing, and lately, with two books out a year, I’ve been spending twice as much time writing.